Home

 The most common reason for eviction is the failure of the tenant to pay rent on time.
 Commercial landlords typically provide a grace period for rent payment; however, consistent failure to meet this obligation can lead to eviction proceedings.

 There might also be a breach of the lease terms.
 Tenants are required to meet all terms outlined in the lease agreement, which can include restrictions on the use of the property, subletting portions without permission, or failing to maintain the property in a manner agreed upon.
 As well as this, using the leased property for illegal activities or purposes explicitly prohibited in the lease agreement can result in immediate grounds for eviction.
-This includes violating zoning laws or conducting a business that is not permitted under the terms of the lease.
+This can include conducting a business that is not permitted under the terms of the lease.

 Or, if a tenant causes significant damage to the property beyond normal wear and tear and fails to repair the damage, the landlord may pursue eviction to recover the property and mitigate any further loss or damage.